-While abroad, report any serious medical or security incidents that you experience or witness to our Safety & Security team.
+While abroad, report any serious medical or security incidents that you experience or witness to our International Safety & Security team.
 Doing so enables us to track incident patterns, educate future Harvard travelers, and ensure you receive the proper support.

 Reportable incidents include illnesses and injuries (needing a health care professional), accidents, crimes of all kinds, missing persons, harassment, property damage, and incidents that forced a significant itinerary change.

 File an incident report with us after all urgent issues have been addressed, and preferably within 72 hours of the event, especially if you didn’t report the incident through our Harvard Travel Assist program.